What is a program, and why do we need a program?

 Now java has something called JDK, which is the Java Development Kit.
 This kit contains some tools to develop and test Java programs.
 That is why we need to download and install JDK first to the compiler and run java programs.

 Now, what comes along with this JDK?
 We get a JRE Java Runtime Environment, which provides resources and libraries to OS to execute the program and contains JIT compiler and other dev tools.
 JIT is Just in time compiler, which converts the byte code into understandable instructions at runtime that the processor executes directly.
 In other words, the JIT compiler converts byte code into machine code.
-Machine Code is also in binary format 0 and 1, but it is runnable and can be directly executed by CPU.
+Machine Code is also in binary format 0 and 1, but it is runnable and CPU executes it directly.
 Now inside JRE, we have JVM and some libraries.
 Java Virtual Machine is an engine or a virtual machine that calls the main method to run the java application.

 So all these resources needed for java execution JVM, JRE, JIT compiler all comes under a package called JDK.
 So when we install JDK, all these are set up on our system by default to make it ready to execute java programs.